General things to know about EVE Online before beginning:

 - if unprepared, you can be tackledprevented from warping and destroyed anywhere in EVE. you usually won't be killed in High Security space, but you can be, for two reasons:

-- you joined a player-run corporationa formal group of players, like a guild or clan in traditional MMOs or alliancea formal group of corporations which has deployed a structure and can thus have war declared on itmost large player corportions and alliances always have war declared on them (and then be freely attacked in HS) by other player corporations, or
+- you joined a player-run corporationa formal group of players, like a guild or clan in traditional MMOs or alliancea formal group of corporations which can have war declared on itmost large player corportions and alliances always have war declared on them by other groups (and can thus be freely attacked by them in HS for the war's duration), or

 - check EHP in the fitting window (Alt + F, then click SIMULATE) or out-of game with pyfa (shown here). check the value of the fit & cargo with the Janice junk evaluator